-California Prop 213 Exceptions
+California Prop 213 Uninsured Motorist

 Unfortunately, often times, insurance gaps happen, and so do auto accidents.
 In California, drivers are required to carry liability insurance when operating a motor vehicle on a public road.

-What are The Exceptions to California Prop 213
+What Are the Exceptions to California Prop 213

 However, it does not limit your ability to recover medical costs, lost wages, or compensate you for future medical charges, if your accident was caused by a negligent driver.
 There are exceptions to the rule, and with a knowledgeable Glendale personal injury attorney, you can receive the compensation you deserve.
 Prop 213 does not apply to:

-- Passengers – As a passenger, you may not be subject to Prop 213 if the driver is uninsured
+- Passengers: As a passenger, you may not be subject to Prop 213 if the driver is uninsured

-- Employer-owned vehicles – You are not responsible for insurance on company-owned vehicles
+- Employer-owned vehicles: You are not responsible for insurance on company-owned vehicles

-- Accidents resulting in wrongful death claims – You and your family can recover general damages even if the driver is uninsured
+- Accidents resulting in wrongful death claims: You and your family can recover general damages even if the driver is uninsured

-- Accidents caused by drunk driving – You are still entitled to general damages if a drunk driver hits you while uninsured
+- Accidents caused by drunk driving: You are still entitled to general damages if a drunk driver hits you while uninsured

-- Private property – The accident occurred on private property,
+- Private property: The accident occurred on private property,

 - Owner of vehicle did not have insurance: The owner of the vehicle did not have insurance, but the driver who borrowed the car did have insurance on another car.
 As such, the driver is considered insured and entitled to his or her full measure of damages.